Skip to content

 dates:

-Calendar YAML files are loaded from directories listed in calendarDirs:
+Calendar YAML files are loaded from the calendars_path directory configured in the Terraform module.